 In the goal-setting theory of motivation, researchers theorized that there is a relationship between goals and motivation.
 It also states that a learning goal orientation results to better performance compared to performance goal orientation.
 So, instead of focusing on working out for a specific number of days, shift your focus instead on learning something – be it yoga, wall climbing, or anything that interests you and moves your body.
-My friend tells me that exercise helps focus the minds and bodies of police recruits.
-He suggested that it also improves Police Test Prep.

 2. Focus on how you’ll feel after

 Most of the decisions on whether to work out or not comes from your emotional side.
 Research revealed that our affective experience has strong influence on the immediate outcome.
 In the study, it found out that participants who expected to drink a disgusting beverage end up drinking less of it.